okteto/build/README.md

 ### `cache-from`

 A list of comma-separated images where cache should be imported from.
-Only available with a Dockerfile file.
+Specific target stage to build image.
+Only available when `file` refers to a Dockerfile instead of an Okteto Manifest.

 ### `export-cache`